merill/cmd/website/docs/home.md

 # cmd.ms

-cmd.ms is your command line for Microsoft portals.
+cmd.ms is the cloud command line for Microsoft admins!

 Why click through multiple pages to get to where you want to go?
-Use the browser address bar aas your command line.
+Use your browser's address bar as your command line.

 Here is how it works.
-Open a new tab and type **cmd.ms/{command}** where **{command}** can be any of the commands below.
+Open a new tab and type **{command}.cmd.ms** where **{command}** can be any of the commands below.

 ## ![Azure AD](/img/azuread.svg) Azure Active Directory